Graded String Diagrams for Imprecise Probability and Causal Intervention: Introduction

 Given how much graded category theory and monoidal algebra overlap in terms of applications, it is natural to ask how they can be combined in a uniform approach.
-Even though many extensions of monoidal algebra have been considered \cite{Bonchi2017,DiLiberti2021,Bonchi2023,Bonchi2024,Bonchi2024b,Villoria2024,Lobbia2025}, none of these approaches readily incorporates a notion of grade.
-In essence, string diagrams always represent a morphism as a box with input and output wires $\raisebox{0.3ex}{\scalebox{0.7}{\tikzfig{monoidal/monterm}}}$, whereas morphisms in a graded category also interact through a grade, which cannot be conflated with the domain or codomain.
-The syntax for bicategories \cite{Ponto2013} and double categories \cite{Myers2018} \textit{does} allow for another axis of sequential composition orthogonal to the domain/codomain one.
+Even though many extensions of monoidal algebra have been considered~\cite{DiLiberti2021,Bonchi2023,Bonchi2024b,Villoria2024,Bonchi2025b,Bonchi2025,Bonchi2025PolyJ,Lobbia2025}, none of these approaches readily incorporates a notion of grade.
+In essence, string diagrams always represent a morphism as a box with input and output wires $\raisebox{0.3ex}{\scalebox{0.7}{\tikzfig{monoidal/montermwires}}}$, whereas morphisms in a "graded category" also interact through a grade, which cannot be conflated with the domain or codomain.
+The syntax for bicategories~\cite{Ponto2013} and double categories~\cite{Myers2018} \textit{does} allow for another axis of sequential composition orthogonal to the domain/codomain one.
 However, this makes it difficult to represent parallel composition, and the link between graded categories and 2-dimensional categories is yet to be fully understood.

-To fill this gap, we propose a string diagrammatic language for graded symmetric monoidal categories (SMC).
-A morphism is pictured as a box with input wires, output wires, and grading wires: $\raisebox{0.3ex}{\scalebox{0.7}{\tikzfig{fnma}}}$.
-Morphisms can be composed in sequence and in parallel as usual, but they can also be regraded.
+\paragraph{Our Contributions} To fill this gap, we propose a string diagrammatic language for "graded symmetric strict monoidal categories" (SMC).
+A morphism is pictured as a box with input wires, output wires, and grading wires: $\raisebox{0.3ex}{\scalebox{0.7}{\tikzfig{fwires}}}$ or $\raisebox{0.3ex}{\scalebox{0.7}{\tikzfig{f}}}$ after bunching up multiple wires into one.
+Morphisms can be composed in sequence and in parallel as usual, but they can also be "regraded".
 We represent this last operation by plugging a diagram representing the grading morphism to the grading wire as shown below on the left.
-Translating the laws of graded SMCs to this graphical syntax (\cref{fig:axiomssyncat}) shows that any reasonable deformation of a graded string diagram does not change the represented morphism, e.g.~the two diagrams below on the right are equal.
+Translating the laws of "graded SMCs" to this graphical syntax (\cref{fig:axiomssyncat}) shows that any reasonable deformation of a graded string diagram does not change the represented morphism, e.g.~the two diagrams below on the right are equal.